STATUTES OF THE SOVEREIGN, KNIGHTLY AND NOBLE ORDER OF THE LION AND THE BLACK CROSS (OLBC)

 AIMS OF THE ORDER

-6. The chief Aims of the Order are (1) to unite together those who accept the ancient standards of Chivalry; (2) to help forward the complete re-establishment of the Abbey of San Luigi, and any charitable works under its Patronage; (3) to reward those who have distinguished themselves in the service of mankind or of the Orders of the Abbey-Principality, without distinction as to race or creed.
+6. The chief Aims of the Order are (1) to unite together those who accept the ancient standards of Chivalry; (2) to help forward any charitable works under the Patronage of the Order; (3) to reward those who have distinguished themselves in the service of mankind or of the San Luigi Orders, without distinction as to race or creed.

 DIGNITIES OF THE ORDER